A Systematic Study of Cross-Layer KV Sharing for Efficient LLM Inference: Experiments

 We test the generation throughput of the standard Llama and the nine configurations with 1.1B parameters on an RTX 3090 (24GB) GPU with different sequence lengths.
 The evaluation follows the settings of FlexGen \cite{sheng2023flexgen}.

-Figure \ref{fig:experiment}(a) reports the maximum throughput.
+Figure \ref{fig:experiment}(a) reports the maximum throughput\footnote{The throughput at different batch sizes is shown in Appendix \ref{apx:batchsize}.}.
 When the prompt is short (i.e., 5+2043), the prefilling time can be ignored and the generation throughputs of all the nine configurations are almost identical, which are much higher than the baseline throughput and increase as the number of KV layers decreases.
 When the prompt is long (i.e., 512+1024), the prefilling time becomes significant for the top and middle configurations because of iterative encoding of the prompt.
 Consequently, their throughputs degrade dramatically, falling below the baseline in some cases.
 On the other hand, the bottom configurations still achieve significantly higher throughputs than the baseline because no additional computation for prompt is required.